-- Advance the adoption of electric vehicles (EV) by researching current and proposed EV initiatives and infrastructure in the County; exploring the feasibility of developing an EV Readiness Plan and developing the Plan; providing technical assistance to municipalities, businesses, and others interested in developing EV infrastructure (e.g., charging stations); applying for grants for developing electric vehicle fleets and/or the installation of charging stations; and/or providing outreach to educate the local government, business, and the public on electric vehicles, as opportunities arise - Participate in resiliency (e.g., EV readiness, green infrastructure, climate change adaptation, etc.) training as available. - Conduct and participate in road safety audits (RSAs) to generate recommendations for capital improvements. - Collect development data and analyze the impacts from proposed or approved developments on the transportation network from a local and regional perspective. - Analyze the impacts of zoning changes and development and redevelopment plans on the transportation network from a local and regional perspective. - Prepare grant applications for the Subregional Studies Program (SSP) or other funding programs, as opportunities arise. - Participate in the Eastern Transportation Coalition Freight Academy, when held in New Jersey. - Consider or advance projects that align with the findings of the NJTPA's CMP. - Address unanticipated transportation related needs that may not be foreseen during STP Work Program development.
+- Advance the adoption of alternative fuel vehicles by researching current and proposed initiatives and infrastructure in the County; exploring the feasibility of developing an Alternative Fuel Readiness Plan and developing the Plan; providing technical assistance to municipalities, businesses, and others interested in developing infrastructure (e.g., charging stations); applying for grants for the installation of charging stations; and/or providing outreach to educate the local government, business, and the public on alternative fuel vehicles, as opportunities arise - o Participate in resiliency training as available. - Conduct and participate in road safety audits (RSAs) to generate recommendations for capital improvements. - Collect development data and analyze the impacts from proposed or approved developments on the transportation network from a local and regional perspective. - Analyze the impacts of zoning changes and development and redevelopment plans on the transportation network from a local and regional perspective. - Prepare grant applications for the Subregional Studies Program (SSP) or other funding programs, as opportunities arise. - o Participate in the Eastern Transportation Coalition Freight Academy, when held in New Jersey. - o Consider or advance projects that align with the findings of the NJTPA's CMP. - o Address unanticipated transportation related needs that may not be foreseen during STP Work Program development.
 Details to be provided as needs emerge, which must conform with program requirements, and will require prior written approval from the NJTPA. - PRODUCT/OUTCOME: Participation in Together North Jersey.

-- Assist with advancement of the TNJ Plan, including preparation for and/or participation in Vibrant Communities Initiative (formerly TNJ Institute) events and activities, or other activities as applicable. - PRODUCT/OUTCOME: Promote deployment of Intelligent Transportation Systems (ITS).
+ACTIVITIES: - Assist with advancement of the TNJ Plan, including preparation for and/or participation in Vibrant Communities Initiative (formerly TNJ Institute) events and activities, or other activities as applicable. - PRODUCT/OUTCOME: Promote deployment of Intelligent Transportation Systems (ITS).

 - Improve traffic operations through planning for ITS upgrades and coordinating at the interstate, state, county, and local level.
-Strategies can include, but are not limited to, Advanced Traffic Signal Systems or Transit Signal Priority deployments. - Support roadway closure activities through event and incident planning, including but not limited to, emergency response planning and incident management plans.
+Strategies can include, but are not limited to, Advanced Traffic Signal Systems or Transit Signal Priority deployments. - o Support roadway closure activities through event and incident planning, including but not limited to, emergency response planning and incident management plans.